Ignazio Gardella: The designer activity

-Gardella's activity has had a determining role in the field of design as well, starting as early as 1947, when he founded the Azucena Agency with Luigi Caccia Dominioni, the first that inaugurated Italian design production of high quality.
-Gardella designed primarily decorative furniture objects.
+Gardella's activity was also decisive in the field of design as early as 1947, when, together with Luigi Caccia Dominioni and Corrado Corradi Dell'Acqua, he founded Azucena, the first Italian company producing modern furnishing objects.
+Gardella designed various furniture pieces.

 Architecture according to Gardella

 If one looks for Ignazio Gardella's style, one is likely to be disoriented.
 His projects, over the years, changed according to changing architectural tendencies, often anticipating them, but always containing elements that diverged from the current with which they might be associated.
 Gardella is one of the Italian Rationalists, but his use of local construction techniques, like the famous brick screen of the Dispensario in Alessandria, makes him in some ways a heretic.

 In the 1950s he came closer to regionalist currents, but his buildings also maintained an abstraction that distanced them from the most famous works of Neoliberty or Neorealism.

 In the 1960s and 1970s he seemed to adhere to a strictly professional form of practice like the Modern Movement or the International Style.
 His Uffici Alfa Romeo (1969) opposed the use of industrial materials and the development of a complex program.
 But Gardella strictly controlled the form, imposing a symmetrical composition.

 In the 1980s he seemed to stick to the Post Modern, but he did not in reality share its principles.
 Thus he himself said, "It is always difficult to say who are the fathers and who the sons.
-But Mario Ridolfi and I said, jokingly, that if we were really the fathers of all the works exhibited (at the 1980 Venice Biennale) we would have to admit (...) to having gone to bed with women of every type and every race." (s.
-Guidarini, 2002).
+But Mario Ridolfi and I said, jokingly, that if we were really the fathers of all the works exhibited (at the 1980 Venice Biennale) we would have to admit (...) to having gone to bed with women of every type and every race."
+(S. Guidarini, 2002).

 In reality there are aspects of his work that remain the same throughout his long career and constitute a continuity.
 These aspects can be synthesized in two complementary points: